 - Profuse sweating

 It is always better to be safe than sorry.
 When there is an illness a lot of things demand our attention.
 At such times, to have a backup that takes care of the financial aspect of the treatment can be a big boon.
-Hence, a health insurance
+Hence, medical insurance